miker704/Strife/patches2.md

     - Moved old sessions2 component to deprecated.
     - Moved old sessions4 component to deprecated.
     - Added Clouds svg image for splash screen background.
+    - Backed up new session form with normal select input to deprecated in favor for mui select input component.

 ## Backend Changes